 One rule of thumb says that you should post something on Facebook every day.
 Doesn’t sound too hard, eh?
-But you also have to consider Twitter, LinkedIn, Pinterest, Google+ and Instagram.
+But you also have to consider Twitter, LinkedIn, TikTok, and Instagram.
 Since posting the same content on all networks isn’t an option, you need to get creative, and craft unique messages for all of your social networks.

 If you’re a startup with a brand-new social media presence, you might have a lot of ideas that you want to see realized.
 But after a while, you’ll recognize that it gets harder to come up with fresh content.

 But what do you do if you don’t have any ideas?
 The natural thing to do is to start a brainstorming session.
 To solve your creativity deadlock, you and your team gather and spin as many ideas as possible.
 But did you know that this way of generating ideas isn’t very effective?

 At least it’s not if you do it the classical way.
 Why?

 - Your coworkers’ ideas affect your perspective on the problem.

 - Often, a brainstorming session only includes talking and writing, not depicting the challenge and the possible solutions.

 - Your team members are different people with different personalities.
 Some people tend to need closure, so they want to finish brainstorming sessions as quickly as possible.